The COURTAULD Collection

 Executed on paper, drawings and prints are highly sensitive

 to light, and as a result they cannot be on permanent public display.
-However, selections from the collection are shown regularly in a dedicated space in The Courtauld Gallery
+However, selections from the collection are shown regularly in a dedicated space in Room 12 in The Courtauld Gallery.

 The collection can also be viewed by appointment in the Drawings & Prints Study Room.